sneakquie/CodeIgniterSignup/README.md

 #####User profiles

+Allow to change timezone in user settings

+Allow to change language in user settings

+Allow to change language in topmenu

+Allow to detect from user preferences and change language

+Allow to change password in user settings

+Allow messaging

+Show social profiles on user profile

+Allow site search

+Allow about-field in user profile

+Allow website-field in user profile

+Allow Google speech-search

+Allow to change email in user settings

+Allow to change login is user settings

 You can set user profile URL type

 Can edit number of followings and followers, that displays in user profile